ceramicstudio/js-glaze/packages/cli/README.md

 ```
 USAGE
-  $ glaze composite:from-model STREAMIDS
+  $ glaze composite:extract-model PATH MODELS

 ARGUMENTS
-  STREAMIDS  a list of model stream ids separated by spaces
+  PATH      a path to encoded representation of a composite
+  MODELS    one or more models to use when extracting a new composite, identified by name or stream ID

 OPTIONS
   -o, --output a path to file where the resulting encoded composite definition should be saved